kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 opportunity to give a first taste of tactic-based proving, for the particular problem we face right here.

-## Tactics for Automated Proof Construction in Lean
+## Tactics: Automating Steps in Proof Construction

 A tactic is not a proof term, but rather a program (written in Lean) that automates an attempt to construct an actual proof